labyrinthcritic/spotify-ranker/README.md

 The build results will be in `dist/`.

 ### Backend
 The backend is a python module.
-Ensure that `secrets.json` is present in the root and run `python server`.
+Ensure that the `CLIENT_ID` and `CLIENT_SECRET` environment variables are set properly and run `python server`.